MengTo/AppStoreSketch/README.md

 --

+### App Icon Template
+I included an App Icon template that you can use for exporting to all the resolutions using a single Artboard.

+--

 ### High-Res Wallpapers
 I'm also sharing 14 HD wallpapers.
 Big enough for the Macbook Pro Retina.
 Check the Wallpapers folder.